simplelinuxscripts/findlines/README.md

   fl .c /pathstr str
   => find all lines containing str in the .c files of current folder and its subfolders
-       whose path does not contain pathstr (/pathstr excludes, pathstr/ would include)
+       whose path does not contain pathstr (/pathstr excludes, pathstr/ would include, pathstr can refer to file and/or folder names)

   fl -i .c str
   => find all lines containing str in the .c files of current folder and its subfolders